The Pros and Cons of Balanced Funds for Retirement Income

 - Rather than having to select a stock fund (or several stock funds) and a bond fund (or several bond funds) you can own one fund which automatically chooses the underlying stock and bond investments for you.
 The stock portion will be diversified across many different types of stocks.
 It is a low-cost way to diversify your money which reduces the chances of picking the wrong stock.

-- In retirement a balanced fund allows you to easily take systematic withdrawals while maintaining an appropriate asset allocation.
+- In retirement a balanced fund allows you to take systematic withdrawals while maintaining an appropriate asset allocation easily.
 This approach may work well for those who have one account to draw from, such as $100,000 in an IRA where they want to take out $400 a month.

 - Sometimes the fees in a balanced fund will be a bit higher than if you choose your individual index funds because the fund management team is doing the work of selecting the underlying mix of stocks and bonds and changing it as needed.